hugogobato/Yang-Zhang-s-Realized-Volatility-Automated-Estimation-in-Python/README.md

 This software automatizes the estimation of Yang &amp; Zhang's RV proxy for financial securities

 # Content
 The Python Code named as Yang_Zhang_RV_proxy.py estimates Yang & Zhang's Realized Volatility from high-frequency intraday stock data.
 It contains four functions: Yang_Zhang_RV_yahoo, Yang_Zhang_RV_own_data, Multivariate_Yang_Zhang_RV_own_data, and Multivariate_Yang_Zhang_RV_yahoo.
 The functions containing 'yahoo' in their name make use of Yahoo Finance's API through the Python library yfinance.
-Additionally, in the folder Examples, examples of the code use can be found for univariate and multivariate data with common mistakes made when using the code.
+Additionally, in the folder Examples, examples in Jupyter Notebooks of the code use can be found for univariate and multivariate data with common mistakes made when using the code.

 # Functions Description
 Yang_Zhang_RV_yahoo(tickers, start=None, end=None, period=None, interval=None)